Guide

 Capital gains tax exemptions in Australia

-Some small business assets may be partially or fully exempt from CGT – some good news for your tax bill!
+Some small business assets may be partially or fully exempt from capital gains tax, which can reduce your tax bill.

 The complete list of assets and the situations in which they're exempt is quite long.
 Here are just a few: